Stanley Battle: Southern Connecticut State University

 After being appointed on April 1, 2010, Battle assumed the position of interim president of Southern Connecticut State University effective in May 2010.
 As interim president, Battle was instrumental in the timely renovation and building of two major facilities projects on the New Haven campus.
 He also hired three new deans to strengthen the academic program in addition to raising $1.4 million for the campus.
 Battle also established the Southern Academy, an academic enhancement program for rising 4th graders in preparation for college.
 This initiative led to an appearance on the Today Show with Bill Cosby.

 In late 2011, it was announced that Battle withdrew his name from consideration for the position as president to pursue other opportunities.
 In April the following year, Battle joined the faculty of Central Connecticut State University as a professor of social work.

 Present day

 Battle served Central Connecticut State University as a member of the faculty from 2012 to 2013.
 In August 2013, it was announced that Battle would be appointed as professor of social work and the founding director of the master's degree in social work program at the University of Saint Joseph in West Hartford, Connecticut.

 Personal life

-Battle is married to his wife Judith Lynn Rozie-Battle, who holds a law degree from the University of Minnesota, a master's degree from the School of Social Work at the University of Connecticut, and a bachelor's degree from the University of New Haven.
+Battle is married to Judith Lynn Rozie-Battle, who holds a Juris Doctor degree from the University of Minnesota, a master's degree from the School of Social Work at the University of Connecticut, and a bachelor's degree from the University of New Haven.